CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 R01_C10_G02	G2_C_S10	R01_C10_G02	Illumina	PE	Bat_guano	Capture	Sample 10 desc
 ```

-Only the first two columns are used in the pipeline, but it is recomended
+Only the first two columns are used in the pipeline, but it is recommended
-to add some metadata information in the tabular file for further data visualisations.
+to add some metadata information in the tabular file for further data visualizations.
-Illumina ID is the identifiers given in the samples files and corresponds
+Illumina ID is the identifier given in the samples files and corresponds
 exactly to the first part of the fasta file name (i.e.: followed by R{1,2}_001.fastq.gz).
 Sample ID corresponds to the sample identifier that will be used in all the pipeline steps.
 (In the first step of the pipeline (reads cleaning), the names are
 changed in such a way that raw reads keep their original ID while clean reads (and
-everything that comes after) is renamed into de sample ID.)
+everything that comes after) are renamed into de sample ID.)
 If you are not interested in modifying the ids, use the same code in both columns.

 ## Input data: